-Notice of Data Privacy Event
+Notice of Data Privacy Events

 About the data privacy event

-Alive Hospice recently discovered an event that may affect the security of some personal information.
+Alive Hospice recently discovered an event that may affect the security of certain personal information.
 While, to date, we have no evidence that personal information potentially affected by this event has been misused, we are providing notice of the event so potentially affected individuals may take steps to better protect against possible misuse of information, should they feel it appropriate to do so.

 Frequently asked questions

-Q. What Is Alive Hospice Doing to Respond?
-The confidentiality, privacy, and security of information in Alive Hospice’s care is one of its highest priorities.
-Upon learning that patient information may have been affected by this incident, Alive Hospice commenced an investigation to confirm the nature and scope of the event and identify what personal information may have been present in the affected emails.
-With the assistance of third party forensic investigators, Alive Hospice has been working to identify and put in place resources to assist potentially impacted individuals.
-While Alive Hospice already has stringent security measures in place to protect information in its systems, Alive Hospice is also implementing additional safeguards to protect the security of information.
+Upon learning of unusual activity in an employee email account, we immediately commenced an investigation to confirm the nature and scope of the event and identify what personal information may have been present in the affected emails.
+With the assistance of third-party forensic investigators, we have been working to identify and put in place resources to assist potentially affected individuals.
+While we have stringent security measures in place to protect information in our care, we are implementing additional safeguards to further protect the security of information in our systems.

 Q. What Can I Do to Protect My Information?

 Monitor Your Accounts